RVCC-IDMX/dad-jokes-payalazelaya/README.md

 Code is written by **Dave Gray**

-The purpose of of the site is that it uses fetch API and serverless functions to show random dad jokes.
+The purpose of the site is that it uses fetch API and serverless functions to show random dad jokes.
 There's a new joke shown on screen every ten seconds.

 ![screenshot](/dist/img/site%20screenshot.PNG)